NAME: Nkechi Anele

 "To be honest with you, I think I do too many things.
-Firstly, I sing in Saskwatch, we're releasing our 4th album this year and I am looking forward to getting on the road and touring.
+Firstly, I sing in Saskwatch we're releasing our 4th album this year and I am looking forward to getting on the road and touring.
 I also run a website with my friend Lucille Cutting and on it we discuss race, identity and culture from the perspective of biracial and bicultural Australians.
 We interview people, get people to write short essays, create some video content and at the started the year we hosted our first event that sold out.
-This year I also started as the new presenter for Roots N All on triple j, which has been a new eye opening experience and I am hoping that I am getting better at it as time goes on because there is so much amazing music out there and to condense it into 3 hours each week is hard!
+This year I also started as the new presenter for Roots N All on Triple J which has been a new eye opening experience and I am hoping that I am getting better at it as time goes on because there is some much amazing music out and to condense it into 3 hours each week is hard!

 On the DL I also work at my friends bar with awesome people, I really enjoy hospitality and working in teams like being in a band so it's great.
 I also work as a librarian from time to time.
 As Saskwatch was starting I was seriously considering and on my way to being a law librarian but, I reached a point where I realised that it wasn't really for me."

 IS THIS WHAT YOU ALWAYS DREAMED OF?

 "In a way yes and in others no, not really.
 I love love love singing so much so that when I was little I had the dream of being the voice of a Disney Princess (and secretly I still want to do that one day - PLEASE!!!!).
 That dream moved on to wanting to be on stage in Broadway and then the dream evolved again to just singing in whatever capacity I could.